 About the Conductor

-Collin has earnestly taken up composing and has written pieces for solo piano; bassoon & piano; duet for piccolo & tuba; a trio for flute, clarinet & double bass; a string quintet; two pieces for SATB choir with solo instruments flute, violin, cello, trumpet, tuba, piano & percussion; and two pieces for full orchestra.
-Earlier this year he finished his four movements of his piano trio, “the Tempestuous,” for violin, cello & piano.
-In April he finished “Five Nuances,” Trio for Double Reeds & Harp, for oboe/English horn, bassoon/contra bassoon & harp.
-More information can be found on the Compositions Page of his web site: PortlandCello.com.
+Collin has earnestly taken up composing and has written pieces for piano; bassoon; piccolo & tuba; a trio for flute, clarinet & double bass; a string quintet; two pieces for chamber orchestra & SATB choir; and three pieces for full orchestra.
+Earlier this year he finished a four movement work for piano trio, “the Tempestuous,” for violin, cello & piano.
+In April he finished “Five Nuances,” a Trio for Double Reeds & Harp.
+In September he finished a woodwind quintet entitled “A Day in A Life,” which includes five short movements exemplifying one’s activities.
+In October he finished his first piece for String Orchestra, ‘Expressions,’ in three movements, which will be premiered by MYS in May 2019.
+He is currently wrapping up a piece for Percussion Ensemble, entitled “Timepiece,” with three movements: Sundial, Moon-dial & Big Ben.
+Collin’s newly orchestral version of his chamber work “Amen” will be premiered Dec.
+19 with WCYO.
+More information can be found on the Calendar & Compositions Page of his web site: PortlandCello.com.

 He has attended Conductor Guild workshops with the Virginia, Baltimore and Norwalk Symphonies.